awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 ------
 #### [ Firehose Action ]

-A `firehose` action sends data from an MQTT message that triggered the rule to a Kinesis Firehose stream\.
+A `firehose` action sends data from an MQTT message that triggered the rule to a Kinesis Data Firehose stream\.

 ------
 #### [ more info \(6\) ]